7 Night Markets in Singapore That Add to the City's Glorious Nightlife

 Geylang Serai during Ramadan (Source)

 Open only during the holy month of Ramadan, Geylang Serai is a traditional market with goods and cuisines of Malay and Hari Raya culture.
 This night market in Singapore is full of authentic Muslim and Indian delicacies, the best in the town.
 When compared to the 1990s, the market in the present time is said to be all commercialized and selling newer and more modern products.
 If you have a knack for Mughlai cuisines and Halal products, head over to Geylang Serai during the month of Ramadan.
-Try reaching a bit early as the market tends to get crowded as night falls.
+Try reaching a bit early as the market gets crowded as night falls.

 Known for: Food, Clothing, Accessories, Rides, Carnival Games